tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 to the key update or ensure that resumption always involves a fresh (EC)DH exchange.

+If session tickets cannot be stored securely, developers SHOULD consider disabling ticket-based resumption in their deployments.
+While this approach may impact performance, it provides improved security properties.

 # Example

 {{fig-key-update}} shows the interaction between a TLS 1.3 client